 Grades Assigned to Research Courses That Are Repeated

-Note: The definition of a "research course" is a course outside of formal class work or instruction that allows a student to be registered as a graduate student while he/she is working independently on his/her thesis or dissertation under the guidance of his/her adviser or dissertation committee.
+Note: The definition of a “research course” is a course outside of formal class work or instruction that allows a student to be registered as a graduate student while they are working independently on their thesis or dissertation under the guidance of their advisor or dissertation committee.
 This policy also applies to internships and other multiple semester or series courses.